 The project will require various personnel to enter the Site and project area.
-Only those persons who are properly trained or otherwise require access will be allowed to enter.
-A six-foot high chain-link fence surrounds the Site and a locked gate at the north end of the Site controls access to the Site from Mills Gap Road.
-The gate to the Site will remain locked at all times to restrict entry to the Site by non-authorized persons.
+Only those locked at all times to restrict entry to the Site by non-authorized persons.
 Security systems will be installed to interrupt the electrical flow to the electrodes in the case of a trespasser in the area of the electrical field.
 The security systems will be remotely monitored and continuously record for documentation purposes in the case of a trespasser.